stephanevdb/pricebuddy/docs/docs/stores.md

 Scrapper provides its own web interface for testing and debugging, if you're using the default `docker-compose.yml` you can access this at `http://localhost:3000`.

+## Auto store creation

+PriceBuddy can auto create stores for you given only the product URL.
+This works by attempting to scrape the page and extract the price via common strategies.
+After a successful strategy is found the store will be created.

+This will not work with all stores, but it does work for most.
+It will only use the Curl based HTTP request to get the page contents for performance reasons.

+If auto creation fails, try manually creating the store and using the API scraper or more custom strategies.